 What is Data Privacy and Why is it Important?

 Getting to know what data privacy is and why it is important will help ensure that your business is properly protecting customer information.
-At Danory Digital Consulting, we understand how important it is to keep your company and customer data safe.
+At Danory Technology Partners, we understand how important it is to keep your company and customer data safe.
 That is why we offer a range of digital audit services, including data risk audits, that are designed to help you better protect your company’s vital information and data.

 What is Data Privacy?